-Best Charlotte Home Appraisals
+Best Charlotte Home Appraisals with Fairway Independent Mortgage of the Carolinas!

 A home appraisal is used to help lenders, buyers, and sellers come to an understanding of how much a home is worth, or its market value.
 Appraisers visually inspect the home and compare it to similar homes in the area.
 Throughout the appraisal they will research the neighbor crime rate, quality of schools, access to highways, public areas, etc., and take note of all features and issues throughout the home.
+Fairway Independent Mortgage of the Carolinas is here to make sure you are ready for your home appraisal!

 Don’t feel great regret after getting an appraisal that’s too low, instead do more to plan and prepare beforehand.
 Here are some things that appraisers agree are very important for keeping the look, feel, and condition of the property as updated as possible.